sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

 The enrichment pipeline pulls from Azure data sources.
 Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
 For this exercise, we use blob storage to showcase multiple content types.

- 1. Create a storage account in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**.
+ 1. Create a storage account in the **same region of your Azure Search service** created in the step above, to avoid latency between the search service and the files.
 Use a general purpose account and LRS replication.
 For production environments, you may need to use another replication type.
 If you haven't done this before, you can refer to the [Azure Storage Explorer Quickstart](https://azure.microsoft.com/en-us/features/storage-explorer) for instructions on all the steps.

  1. Within this storage account, create a container named `basicdemo`.